kubevela/kubevela.github.io/docs/quick-start.md

 ## Deploy a classic application

 Below is a classic KubeVela application which contains one component with one operational trait, basically, it means to deploy a container image as webservice with one replica.
-Additionally, there are three policies and workflow steps, it means to deploy the application into two different environments with a bit different configurations.
+Additionally, there are three policies and workflow steps, it means to deploy the application into two different environments with different configurations.

 ```yaml
 apiVersion: core.oam.dev/v1beta1